shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 - The absence of validation for replicated data from mirrored sources in both IRRs and RPKI is a legitimate concern.
 This situation creates a considerable risk for inconsistencies and conflicts with the current data.
 - The absence of application security mechanisms within these protocols is another area of vulnerability.
 This lack of security measures exposes the system to unauthorized access and compromise on data integrity.

 Although some approaches attempt to optimise the quality of the route origin registry, e.g. RIPE NCC, IRRdv4 using RPKI to validate/filter IRR Route(6) objects, and {{RFC8416}} proposing that RPs can customise route origin with local data, the problem of inconsistency persists due to the limited coverage of RPKI and the lack of effective mechanisms to resolve conflicting data between IRRs.
-It is crucial to establish a effective communication mechanism among multiple route origin registry, enabling negotiation and cross-validation of conflicting or special-purpose route origin information.
+It is crucial to establish an effective communication mechanism among multiple route origin registry, enabling negotiation and cross-validation of conflicting or special-purpose route origin information.

 ## Summary

-The current route origin registry infrastructure, namely IRRs and RPKI, are facing challenges as the increased occurrence of MOAS prefixes.
+The current route origin registry infrastructure, namely IRRs and RPKI, are facing challenges due to the increased occurrence of MOAS prefixes.
 These challenges mainly include low adoption rates, global inconsistency, insufficient resource certification, and incomplete multi-source collaboration mechanisms.

-# Requirements for New Route Origin Registry Mechanisms

-This section lists the requirements designed to guide the improvement of route origin registry mechanisms.
-These enhancements should prioritize multi-party collaboration to safeguard legitimate MOAS events while effectively filtering out malicious MOAS incidents.

-## Allowlist Mechanism

-To ensure robust protection for legitimate MOAS events, prefix users should implement an allowlist mechanism as a complementary to the current resource-owner-centric infrastructure.
-This mechanism permits multiple users to be authorized to announce the same prefix concurrently.
-Moreover, users should be able to dynamically join or leave the allowlist based on practical business consideration.

-## Blocklist Mechanism

-One of the primary objectives of route origin validation is to suppress the propagation of malicious MOAS incidents and mitigate their impact.
-To enhance the efficiency and precision of anomaly detection, network participants should employ real-time anomaly monitoring and rapid consensus mechanisms to construct a blocklist.
-This blocklist enables the timely de-prioritization of anomalous routes, thereby reducing their disruptive effects on the routing infrastructure.

-## Multi-party Governance

-Multi-party governance plays a pivotal role in the development of new route origin mechanisms.
-By integrating and cross-verifying data from multiple sources, this approach facilitates effective negotiation and resolution of data duplication and conflicts.
-It ensures the full utilization of the strengths of each data source, thereby enhancing the reliability and functionality of the infrastructure.

 # Security Considerations